Mobilizing Possibilities: Dance, Disability and Technology

 As expressive, therapeutic outlets, the arts have often embraced the unique conditions of diverse populations, including the elderly and those with disabilities or illness.1-5 Within the dance domain, disabled individuals have been integrated into professional dance companies, thereby distinguishing them as “mixed ability” or “integrated” companies, as well as in ballroom dance sport and in community arts centers.
 Over time, mixed ability dance has gained increased recognition as a viable artistic medium.6,1,2,7,8 As mixed ability choreographers and dance athletes explore new movement qualities to expand choreographic invention, the use of assistive mobility devices becomes a central focus for these athletes and choreographers and prompts new ideas for design.

 An unexplored area of research is the design of the assistive mobility devices used for performers with differing movement abilities to support participation in dance.
-Mixed-ability dance companies that employ dancers who are differently-abled often have performers in manual wheelchairs or power chairs.
+Mixed-ability dance companies that employ dancers with disabilities often have performers in manual wheelchairs or power chairs.
 As these devices have been introduced in sports such as tennis, rugby, racing and basketball, technology has responded with developments targeted to meet the needs of the sport.9 Whether it be to address the desire for a tighter turning radius, faster speed, improved balance, stability or the ability to rotate more quickly, technological changes have advanced the athlete’s ability to perfect and further enjoy their sport.10 In dance it is important to find ways creatively to vary and challenge the possibilities of dynamic movement and spatial range.
 The conception of “motion” is not limited to the “body,” but may include equipment: aerial silks, specialized footwear or costuming, ladders, chairs, and other structural devices that serve as part of the choreographic investigation.
 In the case of working with individuals who use assistive devices as part of their daily movement needs, the assistive device essentially extends the body’s potential for movement and becomes a significant component to the choreography.

 Currently, wheelchair users have limited choices in traditional, commercially available assistive devices regarding motion and directional possibilities.
 Additionally, because people vary widely in their disability, they need more control-related options to address the uniqueness of their condition.
 In traditional and commercially available power and manual wheelchairs, the user is often required to direct the chair by wheel propulsion or by a stationary joystick control.
 Such chairs require the user grasp the wheels or joystick hand control to drive the chair, which limits how the user may utilize the upper body, arms and hands to interact with the environment.
 Other types of wheelchair control interfaces currently utilized are sip and puff, chin and head control systems, all possessing varying weaknesses and strengths.11-13 Research is also on-going in exploring tongue control, voice control, eye-tracking and thought-controlled systems.14-18 To address users for whom navigation processes are difficult and potentially dangerous, research in smart wheelchair technologies has addressed obstacle detection through the use of sensors and automated navigation processes.19,20